Stage 1. Fill in data processing description.

 (2) Data collection and analysis (during active research phase)

 Stage 3.
 You need to ask for consent from research participants if you collect personal data from them or if the personal data are received from a source other than the research participants.
 See Collecting personal data.

 Stage 4.
-Organize data, and store and back up data securely during research.
+Organize data, store, back up and transfer data securely during research.

 (3) After data collection (sharing results)